John-S1233/EnsembleNet/README.md

    - Generative Adversarial Network (GAN

-4. **Meta Learner**: The meta-learner leverages a multi-branch approach that integrates sub-model predictions, encoded hyperparamates, and CIFAR-100 image data through seperate pathways to enhance overall classification performance.
+4. **Meta Learner**: The meta-learner leverages a multi-branch approach that integrates sub-model predictions, encoded hyperparamaters, and CIFAR-100 image data through seperate pathways to enhance overall classification performance.

 Below is a diagram representing the EnsembleNet pipeline: